 Let’s face it, nobody likes eye strain while driving in the dark.
 The scenario of driving in a storm with rain lashing down and very little headlight visibility isn’t a situation that’s ever one to be desired.
 Upgrading your headlight bulbs can make all the difference between spotting hazards earlier while also keeping you more alert thanks to less eye strain.

 We’ve put together a guide to help you through this somewhat mind boggling process.

 A Word of Warning – HID Conversion Kits

-Before anything else is explained, it’s worth mentioning that amongst all the confusing information on the internet regarding halogen to HID xenon conversion kits, we’re just going to keep it simple; HID conversion kits are not road legal for cars in the UK and that’s why we do not sell them.
+Before anything else it’s worth mentioning that with all the confusing information on the internet regarding Halogen to HID xenon conversion kits, we’re just going to keep it simple; HID conversion kits are not road legal for cars in the UK and that’s why we do not sell them.

 Finding Your Bulb Type